Owned and Operated #70 - How to Break 3 Million in Your Home Service Business

 Owned and Operated Episode #70 Transcript

-John WIlson: I'm John Wilson.
+John Wilson: I'm John Wilson.
 Welcome to Owned and Operated.
 Twice a week, we talk about home service businesses, and if you're a home service entrepreneur, then this is going to be the show for you.
 We talk about our own business in residential plumbing, HVAC, and electric, and we also talk about business models that we just find interesting.

 Let's get into it.